About Wide Open Spaces

 Owner and Guide

-In January 2000 Anthony summited Mount Kilimanjaro and this experience laid the foundation for Anthony to one day start his own special interest tourism business.
+The passion remained ingrained in his life and then in January 2000 Anthony summited Mount Kilimanjaro and this experience laid the foundation for Anthony to one day, start his own special interest tourism business.

 Qualifications